 Examples of people on this list include Lanna Saunders and Bryan Bush.
 Featuring actors, Hollywood celebs, and more, this list has it all.These notable MS deaths include modern and long-gone famous men and women, from politicians to religious leaders to writers.
 Everyone on this list has multiple sclerosis as a cause of death somewhere in their public records, even if it was just one contributing factor for their death.

-Tamara Janice Dobson was an African-American actress and fashion model.
-Though she appeared in a few films in Hollywood, she became best known for her title roles in the 1973 Blaxploitation film Cleopatra Jones and its 1975 sequel Cleopatra Jones and the Casino of Gold.... more
+- Photo: Wikimedia Commons (CC-BY)Tamara Janice Dobson (May 14, 1947 – October 2, 2006) was an American actress and fashion model.
+Beginning her career in modeling during the late 1960s, Dobson became best known for her title role as government agent Cleopatra "Cleo" Jones the 1973 Blaxploitation film Cleopatra Jones and its 1975 sequel Cleopatra Jones and the Casino of Gold.... more

-Paris Theodore was an American inventor of innovative gun holsters and state-of-the-art firearms and shooting techniques used by government agents and police departments in the U.S. and abroad, as well as by the fictional James Bond.... more
+- Photo: Metaweb (FB) / Fair useParis Theodore (January 9, 1943 – November 16, 2006) was an American inventor of gun holsters and firearms and shooting techniques used by government agents and police departments in the U.S. and abroad, as well as by the fictional James Bond.... more